TheSwanFactory/hclang/LANGUAGE.md

 #### Super `^`

 The `^` property points to the parent (defined) context, in contrast to the applied (argument) context `_`.
-This allows a child to directly set properties on its parent or access overriden properties.
+This allows a child to directly set properties on its parent or access overridden properties.
 ```
     ; .parent_ [
     # # .x 1;